lulujordanna/data-structures/week07/README.md

 ```

 ### Geo-Coding
-Taking the code sample from week03, I created a new [JS file](https://github.com/lulujordanna/data-structures/blob/master/week07/zone10/locationGeoCoded.js) to tackle the Geo-coding with the JSON file that I parsed.
+Taking the code sample from week03, I created a new [JS file](https://github.com/lulujordanna/data-structures/blob/master/week07/zone10/locationGeoCoded.js) to tackle the Geo-coding with the JSON file that I created.
 Once the script was complete and the latitude and longitude were parsed from the TAMU API request, I saved this as a new JSON file to show my progression ([locationGeo10_Update.JSON](https://github.com/lulujordanna/data-structures/blob/master/week07/data/locationGeo10_Update.JSON)).

 ### Removing duplicate locations and inputting the data into the database.
 Using the logic and data structure from week04, I began by removing duplicate locations.
 I then added an additional parameter by using a for() loop to assign a locationID to each address.
 This was a way to ensure that duplicate addresses were only inputting once in the database and ultimately to connect my locationGeo table to the Schedule table.
 I then queried the database to ensure that the addresses were correctly inserted.
 I repeated this process for all remaining zones to complete my locationGeo table.
 Below is a screenshot of the final query.